immersive-web/model-element/README.md

-# MyNote
+# Model Element

+Contacts:
+* Dean Jackson (Apple)
+* Ayşegül Yönet (Microsoft)

-This is the repository for MyNote.
+This is the repository for the Model Element.

 ## Remove everything from this line when you're done